nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 #### Threat: Uncontrolled DAG Growth

 A single peer or orchestrated group of peers can quickly produce many transactions, quickly growing the DAG.
-Since history must be retained to verify the DAG integrity in the future, it's desirable to limit the number of faulty transactions or transactions without a meaningful payload.
+Since history must be retained to verify the DAG integrity in the future, it's desirable to limit the number of faulty transactions or transactions without a meaningful content.

 ### 8.2.
 Data Manipulation

-#### Threat: Manipulating Transaction Payload
+#### Threat: Manipulating Transaction Content

-By altering a transaction's payload when responding to a payload query an attacker can hamper nodes or even steal identities \(e.g. DIDs\).
+By altering a transaction's content when responding to a payload query an attacker can hamper nodes or even steal identities \(e.g. DIDs\).

 Countermeasures:

-* Nodes MUST verify the payload hash when receiving transaction payload as specified by [RFC004 section 3.6 \(Signature and payload verification\)](rfc004-verifiable-transactional-graph.md)
+* Nodes MUST verify the payload hash when receiving transaction content as specified by [RFC004 section 3.6 \(Signature and transaction content verification\)](rfc004-verifiable-transactional-graph.md)

 ## 9. Issues